 Master of Divinity: (72 credit hours)

 The Master of Divinity program is designed for men and women preparing for pastoral ministry with a well-rounded curriculum in biblical studies, theology, church history, and church ministries.
 The M.Div. can be completed with as little as three years of full-time study and up to seven years of part-time study.
 Students will develop biblical and theological competence, as well as prepare students for a variety of ministries and vocations including pastorate, chaplaincy, teaching, and other related careers.
-The M.Div is available in six tracks: General Student Designed, Arts & Worship, Intercultural Studies, Pastoral Studies, Historical Studies, and Biblical/Theological Studies.
+The M.Div is available in six tracks: General Studies, Arts & Worship, Intercultural Studies, Pastoral Care and Counseling, Historical Studies, and Biblical/Theological Studies.

 The Intercultural Studies concentration equips leaders with an understanding of God’s mission for the Church and the interpersonal and intercultural communication skills essential for productive ministry in cross-cultural settings at home and abroad.
 The program integrates a range of disciplines and methodologies that inform and affect the task of world evangelization, the planting and nurturing of the Church, and the discipling of God’s people.
 It also trains, empowers, and prepares missionaries and other cross-cultural workers for roles in the intercultural application of theological education, education abroad, chaplaincy, community involvement, and the development of leaders.